Calvin Vollrath - St. Paul, AB

 Calvin was commissioned to compose 5 fiddle tunes for the 2010 Vancouver Winter Olympics Opening Ceremonies to represent various Canadian Fiddle styles.
 He is well-sought out to play fiddle on countless recordings of other artists and has shared the stage with the likes of Willie Nelson and Vince Gill.
 He has been recognized with several honors including induction into the ‘North American Fiddler’s Hall of Fame’ and having his name displayed on St. Paul’s ‘Home of’ welcome sign.

 He is a proud founding member of the Alberta Old Tyme Fiddler’s Association, Wild Rose Old Tyme Fiddler’s Association & the Alberta Society of Fiddlers.
-Calvin will celebrate the 13th annual ‘Camp Calvin’ immediately following the GNAFC in St. Paul AB, offering quality instruction in fiddle, piano & guitar.
+Immediately following the GNAOTFC, Calvin will celebrate the 13th annual ‘Camp Calvin’ in St. Paul AB, offering quality instruction in fiddle, piano & guitar.
 Calvin is pleased to be here judging the Grand North American having been twice crowned champion in 1985 & 1998 before retiring from competitions.

 Brian Hébert comes from one of the four great fiddling regions along with Nova Scotia, Quebec, and Manitoba.
 Fiddle music still holds a place of enormous importance in this place where pioneers from many countries came with their axes and fiddles and carved out a unique way of speaking and playing that combines elements of all of them.